Animation in Spain

 Dedicated coproducers

+Nevertheless, funding from local broadcasters is never enough to fully finance productions.
+Many Spanish companies are therefore well versed in striking coproduction partnerships in Europe and territories as far afield as Asia or Latin America in order to complete financing jigsaws.
 The Spanish animation sector looks set to continue to go from strength to strength.
 However, much depends on improved government support, studios’ capacity to retain talented technicians and artists, alongside producer’s ability to retain rights to and profit from the original IP they create.

 DIBOOS

 DIBOOS is devoted to promoting the Spanish animation and visual effects sector in two different arenas: as a pole of cultural creation and as an industry.
-Regarding the first one, animation generates a common imaginary that must be preserved; as for the second one, the sector claims its important role as generator of stable employment and exports (70% of firms’ turnover comes from abroad), as well as a growing investment in R&D.
+Regarding the first one, animation generates a common imaginary that must be preserved; as for the second one, the sector claims its important role as generator of stable employment and exports (more than 70% of firms’ turnover comes from abroad), as well as a growing investment in R&D.

 PROAnimats

 PROAnimats is the Barcelona-based professional association of animation producers.
-Created in 2007, it is federated to PROA ( Nationwide Federation of the Audiovisual Producers made up of seven associations, PROA currently includes over 200 production companies and is still expanding and growing) and to DIBOOS.
+Created in 2007, it is federated to PROA (Nationwide Federation of the Audiovisual Producers made up of seven associations, PROA currently includes over 200 production companies and is still expanding and growing) and to DIBOOS.

 DIBOOS

 DIBOOS is devoted to promoting the Spanish animation and visual effects sector in two different arenas: as a pole of cultural creation and as an industry.
-Regarding the first one, animation generates a common imaginary that must be preserved; as for the second one, the sector claims its important role as generator of stable employment and exports (70% of firms’ turnover comes from abroad), as well as a growing investment in R&D.
+Regarding the first one, animation generates a common imaginary that must be preserved; as for the second one, the sector claims its important role as generator of stable employment and exports (more than 70% of firms’ turnover comes from abroad), as well as a growing investment in R&D.

 PROAnimats

 PROAnimats is the Barcelona-based professional association of animation producers.
-Created in 2007, it is federated to PROA ( Nationwide Federation of the Audiovisual Producers made up of seven associations, PROA currently includes over 200 production companies and is still expanding and growing) and to DIBOOS.
+Created in 2007, it is federated to PROA (Nationwide Federation of the Audiovisual Producers made up of seven associations, PROA currently includes over 200 production companies and is still expanding and growing) and to DIBOOS.